 But the influence of water doesn’t stop when the wave recedes down the sand.
-Its influence is felt far inland and what we do upstream effects the ocean.
+Its impact is felt far inland, and what we do upstream affects the ocean.

 What Tidal Life Offers You

-Tidal Life showcases the fun and drama of water, wind, mud, sand, boats and creatures, the flow and flux of this fluid, often squishy environment.
-You’ll find shoreline news, marine information and water based how-to’s here.
+Tidal Life is the online home of writer Nancy Bartlett, a showcase for tales of the fun, and drama of water, wind, mud, sand, boats, and creatures, the flow and flux of this fluid, often squishy environment.
+You’ll find shoreline issues, marine information and water-centric how-to’s here.
 You’ll also find stories of travel and travail that you can laugh at and learn from.
 If you like oddball asides, seafood recipes and philosophical rants, those are here too.

 Why Tidal Life